Funding Opportunities for the Sierra Nevada Region

 CALENDAR OF UPCOMING GRANTS:

-The SNC Funding Team maintains list of funding programs anticipated over the next year.
+The SNC Funding Team maintains anticipated over the next year.
 This listing can help you with advance planning for your funding needs.
 The calendar is updated monthly.
 If you know of relevant grants that are not listed, please contact the Sierra Nevada Conservancy Funding Team.

 RESEARCH MEMO OF THE MONTH:

 Each month the Sierra Nevada Conservancy Funding Team will present a grant research memo which compiles available grant opportunities for particular types of projects.
-This month’s research memo gives you multiple funding sources for restoration projects focused on riparian, wetland, and aquatic habitat.
-This includes habitat for waterfowl and fish, meadow restoration, stream restoration, and stewardship projects.
+This month’s research memo gives you multiple funding sources for park and trail projects.
 As always, if you have any additional resources to share, please contact the Funding Team.

 MONTHLY FUNDING OPPORTUNITIES NEWSLETTER: